wyntau/angular-ios-alertview/README.md

 ```

 ### Usage
-1. include `angular-ios-aleretview.js` and `angular-ios-alertview.css` in you html
+1. include `angular-ios-alertview.js` and `angular-ios-alertview.css` in you html
-2. include `ios-alertview` in you angular dependencies
+2. include `angular-ios-alertview` in you angular dependencies
 3. inject `iosAlertView` in you angular app

 ### All options